lizhunan/IELTS/speaking/part1-题库.md

 ### How long have you been living there?

 I have lived there for more than 20 years since I was born.
 For the first 18 years in my life, I had never left my hometown.
 Then I went to another city to attend univercity.
 Now, I speed less time in my hometown than before because I work in Jinan.

 ### Do you like your hometown?

 Yes, I like my hometown very much.
 There are many tasty snack in my hometown, such as braised meat, seafood and braised chicken.
-In recent years, many harbors are developing in some seaside towns, which improve fishing industry industry in my hometown.
+In recent years, many harbors are developing in some seaside towns, which improve fishing industry in my hometown.

-## hometown 9.15
+## Hometown & city 9.15

 ### What do you like most about your hometown?